4x1md/vx8_gps/README.md

 Voltage divider formed by 240 Ohm and 470 Ohm resistors converts the logic levels from 5V used by Arduino to 3.3V required by the transceiver.
 Two two-color LEDs are used for indication.
 The left one blinks red if a GGA message was rejected and green if it was sent to the radio.
 The right one does the same for RMC messages.

-All the setup is very similar to [David Fanin's GPS project](https://github.com/dfannin/arduino-vx8r-gps).
+All the setup is very similar to [David Fannin's GPS project](https://github.com/dfannin/arduino-vx8r-gps).
 Main difference is that his project implements bi-directional communication using software serial port emulation for the second port.

 The GY-GPS6MV2 GPS recevier and the Arduino Nano clone were both purchases on AliExpress for less than $15.